janreges/siteone-crawler/README.md

 Your contributions with realized improvements, bug fixes, and new features are welcome.
 Please open a pull request :-)

+## Motivation to create this tool

+If you are interested in the author's motivation for creating this tool, read it on [the project website](https://crawler.siteone.io/introduction/motivation/).

 ## Disclaimer

 Please use responsibly and ensure that you have the necessary permissions when crawling websites.
 Some sites may have